 Think of how you buy your fast food meal.
-You could buy it and eat it “on premise” at the fast food restaurant.
+You could buy it and eat it on premises at the restaurant.
 Or you can call and order your meal, and have it delivered to your home.

 Read More about “On Premises”

-On-Premises Versus Cloud Software
+On-Premises versus Cloud Software

 Additionally, since the software is installed and operated within the confines of the user’s network, security and IT personnel can directly access it.
 This setup gives them direct control over its configuration, management, and security.

 Pros and Cons of On-Premises versus Cloud Software

 Users have varying requirements and resources, and so can choose between on-premises and cloud software based on these.
 Here are some factors they can consider.

 |Cost||Lower long-term costs: Annual maintenance costs and one-time license fees are lower compared to paying recurring expenses associated with cloud software.|| |

 Requires substantial capital investment for hardware and infrastructure: On-premises software users must deal with ongoing costs related to space, server, and other equipment, along with power consumption.

 Full user control: An on-premises environment allows users complete control and management of assets.
 That is particularly useful for those who work in highly regulated industries where privacy is a top concern.